Gail Phills has a message for former residents of Cavile Place looking to return to the Stop Six neighborhood in southeast Fort Worth.

-Phills focuses on economic mobility, helping residents connect with USI partners and employment opportunities.
-Much of the work centers on developing skills and trades that aid residents in joining the workforce.
+Phills focuses on economic mobility, helping residents age 60 and older connect with USI partners and employment opportunities.
+Of Cavile’s former residents, 33 are senior citizens.
+Much of Phills’ work centers on developing skills and trades that aid residents in joining the workforce.

 For the last 15 years, Phills has been involved in senior services.
 She spent a decade with the North Central Texas Center Alzheimer’s Association as a case manager before being the director of memory care at Sunrise Senior Living in Fort Worth.

 She brings extensive experience to USI in dealing with local agencies and networks that benefit residents, especially relating to food and medical services, aging and financial needs.

 “I’ll be connecting our residents to firsthand resources that are available to them,” Phills said.
 “I know the area very well because I’ve worked the entire Fort Worth area and Stop Six.
 Some of our residents have been displaced to different areas in Tarrant County, and I worked those areas.

 “I’m very familiar with connecting people to resources quickly and offering insight on things they’re going through.
 I’ve seen it with our residents, and working with previous clients on basic needs.”